Sinner (band): Album sales

 Sinner album sales have never been spectacular: it is estimated they sold less than 150,000 copies of their first three releases.
 The band's six and seven track albums of the 1990s, Respect and Bottom Line, sold less than 200,000 combined and without any real advertising except that of word of mouth.
 Sinner's fourth full-length album, Judgement Day, received fair reviews but again had little advertising put into it as the band spent most of its money on recording.
 Sinner's Nature of Evil released in 1998 proved to be the band's most successful original album with over 100,000 copies sold.
 Nature of Evil was advertised heavily on the internet mostly on German Music web sites.

 In 1998 and 1999, Sinner released two compilation albums, the first was Emerald Collection containing many tracks from Danger Zone and Comin' Out Fighting.
 The second compilation album, which contained three songs from Bottom Line, three songs from Nature of Evil, four songs from Judgement Day, two from live recording and three new released songs, was called The Second Decade.
 The Second Decade became Sinner's best selling album, most of which were bought on eBay.
 The Second Decade by Sinner until 2005 was the only album available for sale on eBay and proved to be an international success.
 The Second Decade brought new fans to Europe primarily from Latin America, Japan, Denmark, Germany, Austria, Poland and Greece.

-The End of Sanctuary and There Will Be Execution are currently Sinner's only 21st century albums that entered the German album charts.
-After the German Top 50 album "Tequila Suicide" Sinner toured Europe, Japan and Australia.
-The latest Sinner album "Santa Muerte" was released via AFM Records on 13 September 2019 including the first single/video "Fiesta Y Copas" featuring Ronnie Romero of Rainbow.
+The End of Sanctuary and There Will Be Execution are currently Sinner's only 21st century albums that entered the German albums chart.
+After the German Top 50 album Tequila Suicide, Sinner toured Europe, Japan and Australia.
+The latest Sinner album Santa Muerte was released via AFM Records on 13 September 2019, including the first single/video "Fiesta Y Copas" featuring Ronnie Romero of Rainbow.
 Sinner has released seventeen albums and sold over a million records worldwide.